pygame/pygame/docs/reST/tut/ChimpLineByLine.rst

 The spin method is called when the monkey is currently "dizzy".
 The dizzy attribute is used to store the current amount of rotation.
-When the monkey has rotated all the way around (360 degrees) it resets the monkey image back  to the original unrotated version.
+When the monkey has rotated all the way around (360 degrees) it resets the monkey image back to the original, non-rotated version.
 Before calling the transform.rotate function,  you'll see the code makes a local reference to the function simply named "rotate".
 There is no need to do that for this example, it is just done here to keep the following line's length a little shorter.
 Note that